mamolinux/simple-pwgen/README.md

 ## Features and Screenshots

-The main purpose of this application is to generate random and stong passwords.
+The main purpose of this application is to generate random and strong passwords.
 It lets an user choose:
 1. Whether to include lowercase, uppercase, digit or punctuation individually or all of them.
 2. Minimum number of each cases to be included in a password.
 3. Whether to exclude some characters for each cases individually while generating a password.